OpenIxia/gcp-cloudlens/DEPLOY.md

 <img src="media/image9.png" style="width:5.32869in;height:1.15285in" alt="Graphical user interface Description automatically generated with medium confidence" />

-## Launching sensors
+##  Launching CloudLens Collector instances

-You can launch new Linux or Windows sensors for tapping or for adding to a tool group.

-### Collector mode

-In public cloud deployments, you can run sensors in collector mode.
-In collector mode, the sensor receives all the traffic information for the monitored instances from the cloud provider using vTap and forwards it to another sensor running as a tool or to a static destination for analysis.
+In AWS and GCP public cloud deployments, you can run CloudLens Agents in collector mode.
+In collector mode, the agents receive all the traffic for the monitored instances from the cloud provider using native cloud packet mirroring services and forward it to one or many tool instances or static destinations for analysis.

 ### Google Cloud Packet Mirroring